How we can help in the sale of your property

 Below Left: Rochester Building and Damp primarily operate within Medway.
-We do however undertake works throughout the UK.
-With business premises in Chatham and Rochester, Charlton (South London) and Westgate-on-Sea, Kent; it is our long term plan to remain a fundamentally local service with the logistical capability to work nationwide as as when required.
+We do however undertake works throughout the South East.
+With business premises in Rochester, Charlton (South London) and Westgate-on-Sea, it is our long term plan to remain a fundamentally local service with the logistical capability to work nationwide as and when required.

-Above Right: Rochester Building and Damp owner Dan McLean outside the Westgate-on-Sea office.
+Above Right: Rochester Building and Damp surveyor/operative Martin Sykes.